qjh-vic/Superglue_linear/README.md

 And I don’t see any significant change when I change the test_rate, which shows below.
 Maybe the difference is the validation loss is not that stable.

+I think if I can let the pair match and improve the loss function.
+The performance of my model can improve a lot.